morningred88/AWS/Database_SysOps/Database_notes.md

 Have ability to restore any point in time (from oldest backup to 5 minutes ago)

+### Automatic backups vs Manuel snapshots vs System snapshots

+**One Automatic backup can create many System snapshots.**

+You can access the system snapshots either from backup menu > Open a backup>  all system snapshots

+Or Snapshots menu > System > all system snapshots

+System snapshots also can be called automatic snapshots

+ Users has to trigger **Manual Snapshot**, details see below **Take snapshot manually**

 ### Take snapshot manually

 2 ways